patrickirwin/Uranus-Colour/README.md

 The magnitudes in Figure 11 are listed in the following files:

 Table5.txt.
 Magnitude Data for Table 5 (Supplementary Information) from Lockwood (2019).

+table1.txt.
+Magnitude Data for Table 1 from Lockwood and Jerzykiewicz (2006).

+table2.txt.
+Magnitude Data for Table 2 from Lockwood and Jerzykiewicz (2006).